 Do Not Coerce Your Spouse.
 One of the most common reasons post nuptial agreements are deemed invalid is due to the involuntary nature of a spouse’s signature.
 Under contract law, each party entering the agreement must do so voluntarily, including those between spouses.
 Coercion or duress are common defenses raised to invalidate an agreement.
 A spouse may claim that their partner used threatening tactics, blackmail, or pressure to coerce their signature.
 Although, generally difficult to prove, it is important that you do not pressure your spouse into such an agreement.
 Even the slightest comment can raise an issue as to coercion and involuntariness.
 Therefore, ensure your partner consults with their own attorney to discuss their personal rights and reasons for the agreement.

 Postnuptial agreement issues may be common; however, these issues are also easily avoidable with proper counsel.
-Ensure you know your rights, are protected, fully understand your postnuptial terms, and enter a valid agreement by employing the assistance of an experienced Pensacola Family Law Attorney.
+Ensure you know your rights, are protected, fully understand your postnuptial terms, and enter a valid agreement by employing the assistance of an experienced attorney.

 Speaking to an attorney at our Pensacola office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Call us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.